The Falun’s Design

-Back a few centuries ago, during the Ming Dynasty in China, there was a person who became possessed by a snake during his time practicing.
+Back a few centuries ago, during the Ming Dynasty, there was a person who became possessed by a snake during his time practicing.
 He eventually passed away without succeeding at his practice.
 At that point the snake took over his body and assumed a human form.
 And this “master” who wanted to see me was none other than that snake-in-human-form.
 As he was still the same creature essentially, he changed back into a large snake and began meddling with me.
 It really went too far, so I clasped it in my hand and used an extremely powerful type of energy, called “dissolving energy,” to dissolve the lower part of its body and reduce it to water.
 After that its upper body slithered back home.

 One day, the female volunteer who ran the Falun Dafa center in Guizhou was also sought out by someone whose teacher studied with that snake, claiming that their master wished to see her.
 And so she went.
 Everything was pitch black when she entered the cave where their master resided.
 She could only make out a silhouette sitting inside, with green light emanating from a pair of eyes.
 The cave would light up when the eyes opened and go dark when they closed.
 The shadowy figure said in a local dialect, “Li Hongzhi will be returning.
 Next time none of us will do those things that we did.
 That was wrong.
 Li Hongzhi has come to save people.”
 His student’s follower interjected, “Grandmaster, are you able to stand?
 What’s happened to your legs?”
 He responded, “I can no longer stand because my legs were injured.”
 He was asked what had happened to them, and so he recounted how he had made trouble for us and the consequences that followed.
 But then the following year, in 1993 at the Asian Health Expo in Beijing, he again started trouble with me.
 At that point I destroyed the snake completely since it was always doing evil and trying to disrupt my teaching of Dafa.
 After I did so, people from the same discipline, old and young alike, male as well as female, wanted to take action against me.
 I then said a few words to them that startled and frightened them.
 They abandoned their plans for revenge upon learning what had happened.
 Some of them were no different from worldly, ordinary people, even after having practiced for so long.
 So this is just to share a few incidents while on the topic of consecration.